Edersteiner/CrossCompilerScript/README.md

 # CrossCompilerScript
 A shell script for building GCC and Binutils for use in OS Development.
+Based on the procedure detailed on [OSdev Wiki](https://wiki.osdev.org/GCC_Cross-Compiler)

 This script is made with [GevOS](https://github.com/KamalDevelopers/GevOS) in mind but should work on any Hobby OS with some tinkering.